Reviews You Can Rely On

 Slow Impact Test Results

-The Speedframe Pro scored an average of our slow impact test.
+The Speedframe Pro showed average results.
 This chart displays the slow impact results from drop tests in the lab.
-It contrasts the Speedframe, the best performer: the Lazer Coyote Kineticore.
+It contrasts the Speedframe against the best-performing helmet in our review.
 An elevated curve suggests reduced safeguarding for the test head.

 Fast Impact Test Results

 In the fast impact tests, the Speedframe did noticeably better.
 The Speedframe performed near the top in the fast impact test.
-Only the Ambush 2 and a few others bested it.
+Only a few others bested it.

-While our scores in this metric exclusively focused on the impact test results, we did also investigate other protection aspects of each helmet.
 The Speedframe provides good head coverage and has a secure, comfortable harness system.
-The EPS shell fits low on the head and drops down in the rear for extra occipital protection.
+The protective foam shell fits low on the head and drops down in the rear for extra occipital protection.
 The harness is adjustable both vertically and circumferentially to ensure that any head shape can find a secure fit.

 Comfort

 The Speedframe Pro is an out-and-out comfortable helmet.
-The interior contour of the EPS shell doesn't create pressure points on the skull and should be versatile enough to fit most head shapes without issue.
-The EPS was clearly molded with the Mips system in mind because the plastic liner doesn't feel like it takes up too much space on the helmet's interior.
-Early adopters of the Mips system tended to feel a bit cramped with the plastic liner added to an otherwise well-sized EPS shell, but we're glad to see that Fox is one of the companies now designing around the system.
+The interior contour of the protective foam shell doesn't create pressure points on the skull and should be versatile enough to fit most head shapes without issue.
+The inner shell was clearly molded with the rotational impact system in mind because the plastic liner doesn't feel like it takes up too much space on the helmet's interior.
+Early adopters of the rotational impact systems tended to feel a bit cramped with the plastic liner added to an otherwise well-sized foam shell, but we're glad to see that Fox is one of the companies now designing around the system.

-Along with the comfortable shell, Fox also made sure to include a highly-adjustable harness and an easily-manageable strap system.
-The 360 Fit harness has a dial adjuster at the rear of the head with 26 clicks and a huge range of adjustment.
-The harness can also be adjusted vertically between four positions with a snap-fit system molded into the EPS shell.
+Along with the comfortable shell, Fox also made sure to include a highly adjustable harness and an easily manageable strap system.
+The harness has a dial adjuster at the rear of the head with 26 clicks and a huge range of adjustment.
+The harness can also be adjusted vertically between four positions with a snap-fit system molded into the shell.
 The vertical adjustment allowed us to dial in the fit and ensure that the harness straps and dial didn't sit in an uncomfortable spot at the back of the head.
-The strap splitters give a wide berth between the straps and your ears and allow the straps to lay flat against the sides of your head.
-Our only complaint here is that the height of the strap splitters isn't adjustable, so if for some reason you don't find them comfortable as sold, you're out of luck.

 fox racing speedframe pro - the fox racing speedframe pro offers great all-day comfort for trail...